-If a warning light does not go off, see page 4-2 for the corresponding warning light circuit check.
-To avoid possible damage, do not operate the ATV if a warning light stays on.
+To avoid possible damage, do not operate the ATV if a warning light does not work as described above.

 Shift the transmission into neutral.
 The neutral indicator light should come on, if it does not come on, have a Yamaha dealer check the electrical circuit.